daiduong0307/VuVietDuc_projectFinal/README.md

 ## Description

-This project is designed to build a web application to help with the needs of internet users to share Blog content.
+This project is designed to build a web application to help with the needs of internet users to share Medical Blog content.

 ## Installation